How to Create Topic Clusters: A 2025 SEO Strategy

 5. Develop Cluster Content to Support Pillar Themes

-Think of it like this: the “Who, What, Where, When, and Why” of your pillar page are answered through individual blog posts within the cluster.
-You increase the relevance and authority of your pillar page by thoroughly covering each angle.
+Create your cluster content, which connects all the pieces of your SEO strategy.
+Answer the “Who, What, Where, When, and Why” of your pillar page through individual blog posts within the cluster.
+Increase the relevance and authority of your pillar page by thoroughly covering each angle.
+Ensure every piece in your content cluster adds value and is tightly related to your main topic to make the whole cluster more effective for both users and search engines.

 OTTO SEO Internal Link Opportunities